 Travelling to Jamaica Alone – Tips and Pointers

 - Get chatting to some local people!
-Either where you’re staying or people you might meet otherwise.
 They’re really friendly and most will be happy to help you out and give you good local tips.
-Just find the right people and trust your gut.
+Not everyone is a violent crime-loving maniac.
+Most people are nice!

-- There are some really cool guesthouses to stay at around Jamaica: perfect for intrepid travellers looking to meet new people.
+- There are some really cool hostels to stay at around Jamaica: perfect for intrepid travellers looking to meet new people.
 Often with amazing, good food on offer, and run by local rastas who’ll give you a warm welcome.
 Stay at this safe hostel while you’re in Jamaica.

 - Don’t ghost your friends and family.
 Make sure you keep in contact with people back home so that they know what you’re doing.